 Small Schools: Sairee Hut, Roctopus

-When picking a school and an instructor, there are a few things to consider.
+When picking a school and an instructor, consider these factors:.

-- Do they have an instructor that speaks your language?
+- Do they have an instructor who speaks your language?

 - How many students will be in the group?

 - What time do they leave in the morning?
-Those eager beavers that want to be the first on the dive site might not mind being up in time for New Way’s 6am departure, while night owl’s might prefer Roctopus’s more relaxed dive times.
+Those eager beavers who want to be the first on the dive site might not mind being up in time for New Way’s 6am departure, while night owls might prefer Roctopus’ more relaxed dive times.

-- Will my course include a visit to one of Koh Tao’s top dive sites? (see list below) Some of the Big School unfortunately do not sent Open Water divers there.
+- Will my course include a visit to one of Koh Tao’s top dive sites (see list below)?
+Some of the big schools, unfortunately, don’t send Open Water divers there.